Judith Butler: Avital Ronell sexual harassment case

-On May 11, 2018, Butler led a group of scholars in writing a letter to New York University following the sexual harassment suit filed by a former NYU graduate student against his advisor Avital Ronell.
+On May 11, 2018, Butler joined a group of scholars in writing a letter to New York University following the sexual harassment suit filed by a former NYU graduate student against his advisor Avital Ronell.
 The signatories acknowledged not having had access to the confidential findings of the investigation that followed the Title IX complaint against Ronell.
 Nonetheless, they accused the complainant of waging a "malicious campaign" against Ronell.
 The signatories also wrote that the presumed "malicious intention has animated and sustained this legal nightmare" for a highly regarded scholar.
 "If she were to be terminated or relieved of her duties, the injustice would be widely recognized and opposed."
-Butler, the chief signatory, invoked their title as President Elect of the Modern Language Association.
-James J. Marino, a professor at Cleveland State University and a member of the MLA, started a petition to demand Butler's resignation or removal from their post.
-He argued that "Protesting against one instance of punishment is only a means to the larger end of preserving senior faculty's privilege of impunity. ...
-[Butler] was standing up for an old, corrupt, and long-standing way of doing business.
-The time for doing business that way is over.
-We should never look back."
+Butler, one of the signatories, invoked their title as President Elect of the Modern Language Association.
 Some three months later, Butler apologized to the MLA for the letter.
-"I acknowledged that I should not have allowed the MLA affiliation to go forward with my name," Butler wrote to the Chronicle of Higher Education.
+"I acknowledged that I should not have allowed the MLA affiliation to go forward with my name", Butler wrote to the Chronicle of Higher Education.
 "I expressed regret to the MLA officers and staff, and my colleagues accepted my apology.
 I extend that same apology to MLA members."

 Comments on the anti-gender movement and trans-exclusionary radical feminism

-Butler said in 2020 that trans-exclusionary radical feminism is "a fringe movement that is seeking to speak in the name of the mainstream, and that our responsibility is to refuse to let that happen."
-In 2021, they, drawing from Umberto Eco who understood "fascism" as "a beehive of contradictions", noted that the term fascism "describes" the "anti-gender ideology".
+Butler said in 2020 that trans-exclusionary radical feminism (TERF) is "a fringe movement that is seeking to speak in the name of the mainstream, and that our responsibility is to refuse to let that happen".
+In 2021, drawing from Umberto Eco who understood "fascism" as "a beehive of contradictions", they noted that the term fascism "describes" the "anti-gender ideology".
 They cautioned self-declared feminists from allying with anti-gender movements in targeting trans, non-binary, and genderqueer people.
 Butler also explored the issue in a 2019 paper in which they argued that "the confusion of discourses is part of what constitutes the fascist structure and appeal of at least some of these [anti-gender] movements.
 One can oppose gender as a cultural import from the North at the same time that one can see that very opposition as a social movement against further colonization of the South.
 The result is not a turn to the Left, but an embrace of ethno-nationalism."
+In 2023 Butler said, "the anti-gender ideology movement should be considered a neo-fascist phenomenon."